robbiemu/dataseek/docs/tutorials/from-idea-to-dataset.tutorial.md

 Welcome to `dataseek`!
 You've installed a powerful framework for building autonomous AI agents that can find, validate, and collect high-quality data from the web.
 But `dataseek` isn't a simple web scraper—it's something much more sophisticated.

 `dataseek` is designed for missions where the data you need can't be found with a simple keyword search.
-Its real power shines when you need to find documents that possess a specific, often nuanced, **quality** or **characteristic** that requires deep content understanding to validate.
+It really shines when you need to find documents that possess a specific, often nuanced, quality or **characteristic** that requires deep content understanding to validate.
 Think of it this way: anyone can search for "articles about finance."
 But what if you need to find "quarterly earnings reports that contain forward-looking statements about supply chain risks"?
 That's where `dataseek` comes in.
 It's the difference between pattern matching and true content comprehension.

 This tutorial will walk you through the process of designing and configuring a `dataseek` mission from scratch.
 While we'll be building a specific example, the steps and principles here form a generic recipe you can apply to your own unique data collection challenges.

 ## The Art of the Possible: What Can You Build?

 Before we dive in, let's explore the kinds of sophisticated tasks `dataseek` is built for.
-The core pattern is always about finding a specific **characteristic** within a broader **topic**.
+The core pattern is always about finding a specific **characteristic** from a broader **topic**.
 Here are some ideas to spark your imagination:

 * **Financial Document Analysis**: Find financial filings (`topic`) that contain forward-looking statements (`characteristic`) to train risk analysis models.
 * **Legal Contract Review**: Search through legal agreements (`topic`) to find examples of specific clauses, like indemnification or non-compete provisions (`characteristic`).